STARTING ADDICTION TREATMENT RECOVERY

 - Address your immediate needs like housing, food, clothing, etc.

-- Review the clinical and medical services available to you
+- Review the behavioral health and medical services available to you

 - Schedule two follow-up appointments with the doctor

-- Answer any questions you have about BrightView services
+- Answer any questions you have about BrightView addiction treatment services

 After meeting with the case manager, you will be discharged from the facility with a list of your scheduled appointments, a list of your group therapy sessions, and your group orientation time and date.